 Look into companies that offer "Graded Benefit" life insurance policies.

 This type of insurance does not require any medical examination and there are no health questions asked.

-The downside to this type of insurance is that it does not pay out in the first one to three years, depending on the plan you purchase.
-Many graded benefit plans offer limited benefits the first 1-2 years you are insured.
+The downside to this type of insurance is that it does not pay out in the first two years, depending on the plan you purchase.
+Many graded benefit plans offer limited benefits the first 2 years you are insured.

 If the insured person passes away within the graded benefit period, the beneficiary usually gets the premiums paid plus interest on those premiums.

 Applying for Life Insurance for People with a Kidney Disease

 Make sure you prepare all applications and provide whatever information is required for the policy you want to buy.
 You may be required to provide additional information once your application is submitted for underwriting of your risk.

 Be certain of what the insurer requires and submit everything at one time, so you won’t have to keep sending additional information later on for your application to be fully underwritten (reviewed for approval).

 Get a health exam if one is required from your insurance carrier.
 You should go to your regular doctor because he or he can provide more insight into your health since he is familiar with your entire health history.